Woodworkers of Central New York Wood Carvers Presents Jim O'Dea June 10 & 11, 2023

 Introduction to Face Carving for the Beginner with Jim O'Dea

-Class 1 - Sat.
-May 18 & Sun.
-May 19 from 8:30am to 5pm Class 2 - Sat.
-June 15 & Sun June 16 from 8:30am to 5pm The cost for the two day class is $40 Each class is limited to 6-8 participants Classes are filled (pending payment) but we welcome you to add yourself to a waitlist
+Class 1 - Saturday.
+June 10 & Sunday June 11 from 8:30am to 5pm The cost for the two day class is $50 Each class is limited to 6-8 participants

 This class is an introduction to face carving for the beginning woodcarver with little or no experience doing human faces.
 It is also useful to those that are not satisfied with the faces they are currently doing and those just looking for a different way.
 Students will have the opportunity to follow a methodology in developing a human face using just a knife.
 But, if you have gouges bring them ALL.
 Jim will show you where they can work better or faster.
 The emphasis of the study stick class days will be on the process, not the artistic nature of the carving.
 Jim does not cover very much about expression, gender differences, racial differences or anything else during this time, rather he is trying to get the student to carve a face that looks human.
 Practice and application can then develop the artistic nature of your carving.
 Attention will be paid to how you use the tools to get "clean" cuts, precise cuts, and how not to cut yourself.
 Each student will carve their own step-by-step study stick, with each step numbered, which will lead them through the process of blocking out a human face on the corner of a 1 1/8 inch square block about 12 inches long.
 Jim spreads the steps out and includes as many steps as possible to provide clarity of the step.
 He uses 2 of these sticks to block out the face - completing the nose and an open mouth with teeth & tongue.
 You will also do eyes step-by-step on another stick.
 Ears are done on a smaller stick especially prepared for doing ears.
 Four different sticks in all.